trimble-oss/modus-web-components/README.md

 All web components are located under the `./stencil-workspace/src/components directory.`

-The index.html file provides a place to render components for development and end to end testing.
+The index.html file provides a place to render components for development and end-to-end testing.

 Global SCSS files are available to provide Modus colors, variables and functions for component styling.